-The Justice and Corrections Service (JCS) supports the work of justice and corrections components in peacekeeping operations and special political missions as well as other United Nations entities, to implement the rule of law aspects of their respective mandates.
+The Justice and Corrections Service (JCS) serves as a centre of expertise on justice, corrections and related rule of law areas within the United Nations Secretariat and supports the work of justice and corrections components in United Nations peace operations and other United Nations entities.

-From its Headquarters in New York, JCS coordinates strategic and operational support on mandate delivery, strengthening Member State support, leveraging partnerships and setting policy priorities.
+From its Headquarters in New York, JCS coordinates strategic and operational support on mandate delivery, strengthens Member State support, leverages partnerships and establishes policy priorities.

 Through its rapid response team in Brindisi, Italy, JCS provides field-based advice and specialized expertise to field missions and other field presences.
-Together, we assist host countries to deliver essential justice and prison services, strengthen criminal justice systems, and facilitate rule of law reforms.
-We do so by promoting accountability for serious crimes that fuel conflict, extending justice and corrections institutions in conflict-affected areas, and by enhancing prison security and management including to mitigate the impact of the COVID-19 pandemic.
+Together, JCS assists host countries to deliver essential justice and prison services, strengthen criminal justice systems, and facilitate rule of law reforms.
+This includes promoting accountability for serious crimes that fuel conflict, extending justice and corrections institutions in conflict-affected areas, and by enhancing prison security and management.